arivictor/intentional-architecture-in-python/book/1-philosophy.md

 **50-person team maintaining production software:**

 No one knows the entire codebase.
 Changes require coordination.
 Communication overhead is high.
 Multiple teams touch the same system.
-Your constraint is coordination—you need clear boundaries.
+Your constraint is coordination, you need clear boundaries.

 **The right architecture:** Layered.
 Explicit.
 Well-documented.
 Clear ownership of modules.
 Comprehensive tests so changes don't break other teams' work.
 Abstractions that let teams work independently.